MeowTonynoh/MeowNovowareFucker/README.md

 - Reads memory in 50MB chunks via `ReadProcessMemory`
 - Performs byte-by-byte pattern matching using **private cheat signatures**
 - Signatures are exclusive to Novoware and kept private to prevent bypass — they are designed to detect even **self-destructed** instances of the client
-- Real-time progress bar shows percentage of analyzed memory

 #### Phase 4: Classification

 **Results:**
-- **CLEAN**: No signature detected → legitimate process
+- **CLEAN** — No signature detected → legitimate process
-- **FUCKED**: One or more signatures found → Novoware client detected in memory
+- **FUCKED** — One or more signatures found → Novoware client detected in memory

+A final summary shows total processes scanned, clean count, and detected count.

 ---